firecmsco/firecms/README.md

 * `textSearchDelegate` If a text search delegate is supplied, a search bar is displayed on top.

-* `editEnabled` Can the elements in this collection be added and edited.
-  Defaults to `true`.
+* `permissions` You can specify an object with boolean permissions with the shape `{edit:boolean; create:boolean; delete:boolean}` to indicate the actions the user can perform.
+You can also pass a `PermissionsBuilder` to customize the permissions based on user or entity.

 * `inlineEditing` Can the elements in this collection be edited inline in the collection view.
-If this flag is set to false but `editEnabled` is `true`, entities can still be edited in the side panel.
+If this flag is set to false but `permissions.edit` is `true`, entities can still be edited in the side panel.

-* `deleteEnabled` Can the elements in this collection be deleted.
-Defaults to `true`.

 * `exportable` Should the data in this collection view include an export button.
   Defaults to `true`